-We rejoice to say that the revival at St. Marin's is still progressing.
+We rejoice to say that the revival at St. Martin's is still progressing.
 Rev. Mr. Carey preached there last Sabbath, and witnessed the baptism of several candidates by the pastor, Rev. J. A. Smith.
 He says a good work is going forward.
-May it widen We are requested to state that the Committee of the N. B. Anxiliary Bible Society have appointed Mr. Robert Middlemore to collect and obtain subscriptions in the City and, Portland for the current Our publishers have made out the Visitor accounts to Jan.
+May it widen on every hand !

+We are requested to state that the Committee of the N. B. Anxiliary Bible Society have appointed Mr. Robert Middlemore to collect and obtain subscriptions in the City and Portland for the current

+Our publishers have made out the Visitor accounts to Jan.
 1st, 1867, which they will forward to them without delay.
 If any mistakes occur please inform the office, and we shall feel great pleasure in making any needed corrections.
 It is not easy where money passes through so many hands, to have accounts just right.
-Our subscribers will oblige us exceedingly by forwarding any balance due the We call attention to Mr. Miller's school.
+Our subscribers will oblige us exceedingly by forwarding any balance due the Visitor as soon as possible.
+Our liabilities to our publishers can only be met by promptness on the part of our subscribers.
+A word to the wise is